selimssevgi/learning/scala/myreference/stdlib/Promise.md

   assignment container: assign once, then just can read

 - Promise is the one which sets a value for the Future
+- is a writable, single-assignment container which completes a Future

 ```scala
 // minimal